-At the end of 2020/21 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of £3.876million.
-When compared to an opening value of £10.370million at the beginning of the year.
-This represents a decrease in net worth of £6.495million.
+At the end of 2021/22 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of £20.651million.
+When compared to an opening value of £3.876million at the beginning of the year.
+This represents an increase in net worth of £16.774million.

-31 March 2020 £000 31 March 2021 £000

-Long Term Assets 34,474 34,327

-Ascent Loan 16,282 15,648

-Net Current Assets (debtors, inventories, less creditors, other liabilities) 3,949 9,854
+Long Term Assets Capital Loan - Service Investment (Housing) 31 March 2021 £000 34,327 15,648 Net Current Assets (debtors, inventories, less creditors, other liabilities) 9,854 Borrowing Pensions Liability (15,058) (40,765) (12,669) (28,410) Other Long Term Liabilities and Provisions Net Assets (130) 3,876 (444) 20,650 Represented by: Usable Reserves : Unusable Reserves 18,931 (15,055) 5,513 15,137

-Borrowing (10,053) (15,058)

-Pensions Liability (34,127) (40,765)

-Other Long Term Liabilities and Provisions (155) (130)

-Net Assets 10,370 3,876

-Represented by: Usable Reserves 9,962 18,931

-: Unusable Reserves 408 (15,055)

-How can the Authority have experienced such a decrease in value when its revenue activities actually generated additional reserves of £8.498million in the year?
-Well £4.8million is immediately offset by the Collection Fund deficit against which the £4.6million earmarked reserve was created.
-The rest of the increase in cash backed reserves is more than cancelled out by changes in the valuation of the Authority's long term pension liability.
-The £6.6million increase in pension liability is considered below.
+How can the Authority have experienced such an increase in value when its revenue activities in the year actually resulted in a £2.022million reduction in reserves?
+Well the primary reason is the change in the valuation of the Authority's long term pension liability.
+The 12.355 million decrease in pension liability is considered below.

 Pension Liability - under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
 While in reality pension schemes continue over generations this snapshot measurement draws attention to any underlying long-term strengths or weaknesses.
-The measurements applied to the Council's scheme at the end of 2020/21 increased the liability reported on the Balance Sheet by £6.6million to £40.8million The pension valuation is performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
+The measurements applied to the Council's scheme at the end of 2021/22 decreased the liability reported on the Balance Sheet by £12.355million to £28.410million.
+The pension valuation is performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
+In arriving at their valuation they will apply certain assumptions around returns on investments and projected future pension liabilities.
+Their 2021/22 valuation recorded a 0.7% increase in the expected yield from Corporate Bonds and this alone was sufficient to reduce the District's liability by £13.7million.
+Significant fluctuations in these annual valuations are not uncommon and are therefore not seen as a true reflection of the Council's short to medium term liability.

 The value of the pension as reported on the Balance Sheet is a significant liability for the Council.
 However, because this liability only falls due over the long term, measures have been put in place that ensure the Authority's continuing financial viability.
 At a national level Government has altered future scheme benefits and entitlements while locally both Council and employee contributions have increased.
 In addition, the Authority makes annual lump sum contributions into the fund to further reduce the deficit.